We are a brand new academy that caters for children aged 3 to 11.

 See the SEN Policy here.

 Ensuring our children are safe is our key responsibility.
 We work as a team to develop children's awareness and understanding of being safe.
-Our safeguarding lead teachers are: Ms Rogers and Mr Keech.
-If you have any concerns regarding the safety of a child in school or in the community, you can speak to Ms Rogers or Mr Keech, or any member of the school team you feel most comfortable discussing the mater with.
+Our Safeguarding Officers are: Mr Keech, Mrs Irshad and Ms Hirst.
+If you have any concerns regarding the safety of a child in school or in the community, you can speak to any of the Safeguarding Officers, or any member of the school team you feel most comfortable discussing the mater with.

 Further information can be found in our safeguarding policy.